NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/19.png)

-As we can discern, the attacker's intention was to exploit the SNMP service.
+It’s clear that the attacker aimed to exploit the SNMP service.

-Referring to the [cheat sheet](https://blog.certcube.com/powerup-cheatsheet/), when the command **Invoke-ServiceAbuse -Name 'TargetServiceName'** is executed without customizing the script (as is the case here), it results in the creation of a user named **john** with the password **Password123!**.
-Furthermore, this user is added to the local group **administrators**.
+According to the [cheat sheet](https://blog.certcube.com/powerup-cheatsheet/), executing the command **Invoke-ServiceAbuse -Name 'TargetServiceName'** without modifying the script creates a user named **john** with the password **Password123!**.
+This user is then added to the local **administrators** group.

-Recall that when we initially embarked on our hunt for **internal reconnaissance**, we made the following observations:
+Remember, when we first started our hunt for **internal reconnaissance**, we observed the following:

 - The user "**john**" was created by the SYSTEM.
 - "**john**" was added to the Administrators local group on the Bastion workstation.